Rapid Transit Series: Pre-production

 The RTS is the descendant of the GMC RTS-3T, its prototype built for the Transbus project; the RTS-3T was preceded by the RTX (Rapid Transit Experimental), a turbine-powered prototype produced in 1968 that had been under development since 1964.
 Both the RTX and the RTS-3T Transbus prototype had a similar design as the production RTS, though there were numerous detail differences, such as the prototypes having a less-rounded body design, a one-step entryway, and (in the case of the Transbus) a 45 ft length.
-RTX used the same GT-309 gas turbine engine that had previously been fitted to the Turbo Titan III and Turbo-Cruiser II/III concept vehicles along with a "toric" continuously variable transmission; a 1969 article praised the $2.1 million RTX as having "all the first-class comfort of a Boeing 747 jetliner".
+RTX used the same GT-309 gas turbine engine that had previously been fitted to the Turbo Titan III and Turbo-Cruiser II/III concept vehicles along with a "toric" continuously variable transmission.
 RTX also used smaller wheels and a "kneeling" suspension design to reduce first-step height by 4+1/2 in, aiding boarding, and the interior floor height was 21 in, 7 in lower than a contemporaneous "New Look" bus.
 However, the passenger capacity of a 40-ft bus was reduced from 50 to 29.

 Wanting a backup plan in case the Transbus project was abandoned, GMC decided to modify the RTX/Transbus design and in 1970 began the RTS-II project (designating two axles) that became the earliest RTS with the first prototype being assembled in 1973 at which point the project went onto hiatus.
 Though closer to its predecessors than the production models, the RTS name debuted with this prototype.
 After the project was revived in 1974, GMC would later withdraw from the Transbus project and focus their energies on the RTS, which was billed as an Advanced Design Bus representing a "transitional" or "interim" step towards a low-floor bus to facilitate boarding and disembarking.
 GM announced it was ready to accept orders for the RTS in October 1975.